Skip to content

 Command:

-xaffinity list rows "Sales Pipeline" --saved-view "Active Deals" --json
+xaffinity list export "Sales Pipeline" --saved-view "Active Deals" --json

 Response: